ken-power/SelfDrivingCarND-KidnappedVehicle/README.md

 The goal of this project is to implement a 2-dimensional particle filter in C++.
 The  particle filter will be given a map and some initial localization information (analogous to what a GPS would provide).
 At each time step the filter will also get observation and control data.

+This animated GIF shows an extract of my particle filter in action as it communicates with the simulator:

 ![Kidnapped Vehicle](images/particle_filter_kidnapped_vehicle.gif)

+This is a sparse localization problem, i.e., we are building an end-to-end localizer where we are localizing relative to a sparse set of landmarks using particle filters.

 # Project Specification

 ## Accuracy
 My particle filter localizes the vehicle to within the desired accuracy.
 The output says `"Success!
 Your particle filter passed!"` which means my particle filter meets this criterion.
-The screen shot confirms this:
+The screenshot confirms this:

 ![Success](images/particle_filter_success.png)